Q. What does medically complex mean?

 Q. I'm going on a hill visit for the first time!
 What should i know?

-A. For tips on talking to legislators, what to wear, transportation, security, even where to find snacks, download our Welcome Packet (PDF)
+A. For tips on talking to legislators, what to wear, transportation, security, health suites, even where to find snacks, please see our Hill Visit FAQs.

 Q. I don't have a child with complex medical needs, but I would still like to support little lobbyists. what is the best way to be involved?